-For only this reason we would not recommend any buyer to drive your electric vehicles with this tire, which will really make you uncomfortable.
+For only this reason, we would not recommend any buyer to drive your electric vehicle with this tire, which will really make you uncomfortable.

-Other than this the responsive handling and road feedback is also fine for this tire, it is not as good as high-performance tires, but still, it does the job and delivers a somewhat enjoyable ride in all-season conditions.
+Other than this, the responsive handling and road feedback are also fine for this tire.
+It is not as good as high-performance tires, but still, it does the job and delivers a somewhat enjoyable ride in all-season conditions.

 Comparison with Vredestein Hitrac All-Season

-The results are based on test results and subjective views, it could differ based on different cars, conditions, and driver’s preferences.
+The results are based on test results and subjective views, which could differ based on different cars, conditions, and drivers’ preferences.

-Both of these are grand touring tires, and Vredestein Hitrac All-season is not as popular a tire as General Altimax RT45. the reason for that is its unavailability in big retail shops and online stores.
+Both of these are grand touring tires, and the Vredestein Hitrac All-season is not as popular a tire as the General Altimax RT45.
+The reason for that is its unavailability in big retail shops and online stores.